 AREA IN SQUARE MILES: 350.

-CITIES AND TOWNS: Bancroft, Black Betsy, Buffalo, Confidence, Culloden, Eleanor, Fraziers Bottom, Hometown, Hurricane, Lanham, Liberty, Midway, Nitro, Pliny, Poca, Raymond City, Red House, Scott Depot, Teays, Teays Valley and Winfield.
+CITIES AND TOWNS: Bancroft, Black Betsy, Buffalo, Confidence, Culloden (partially in Cabell County), Eleanor, Fraziers Bottom, Hometown, Hurricane, Lanham, Liberty, Midway, Nitro (partially in Kanawha County), Pliny, Poca, Raymond City, Red House, Scott Depot, Teays, Teays Valley and Winfield.

 POLICE/SHERIFF: Putnam County Sheriff's Department 304-586-0256, State Police Winfield Detachment 304-586-2000.

-ELECTED COUNTY OFFICIALS: Sherry Hayes, county assessor; Ronnie Matthews, circuit clerk; Phillip Stowers and O.C.
-Spaulding, circuit judges; Brian Wood, county clerk; Gary Tillis, Stephen Andes, Joseph Haynes, county commissioners; William Watkins, family law judge; Kylene Dunlap Brown, Kim Blair, Linda Hunt, magistrates; Mark A. Sorsaia, prosecuting attorney; Mark Smith, sheriff.
+ELECTED COUNTY OFFICIALS: Sherry Hayes, county assessor; Ronnie Matthews, circuit clerk; J. Robert Leslie and Phillip Stowers, circuit judges; Brian Wood, county clerk; Gary Tillis, Stephen Andes, Joseph Haynes, county commissioners; William Watkins, family law judge; Kylene Dunlap Brown, Kim Blair, Linda Hunt, magistrates; Mark A. Sorsaia, prosecuting attorney; Mark Smith, sheriff.

 SCHOOL DISTRICT: Putnam County Schools, 304-586-0500.

 LIBRARY: Putnam County Library, 4219 W.Va.
 34, Hurricane, 304-757-7308.

 ORIGIN: Hurricane was incorporated in 1888.
 It was named after Hurricane Creek (established in 1774) which received its title following the discovery of an area where, many years prior, giant trees had been blown over by the work of a great storm or tornado.